aisthesis/optbot/README.md

 --
 Service to download daily options quotes and push to a MongoDB instance.

+Before starting the service, you should populate MongoDB with stocks to observe.
+To add stocks to the local observation list:

+    $ cd service
+    $ python observe.py --add tsla nflx spwr

+Start the service with:

+    $ cd service
+    $ python quotes.py --start &

 Build
 --
 Install virtualenv, virtualenvwrapper and autoenv as specified [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).